top of page

 Whitney Davis

-MS, EdS, LMHCA
+MS, EdS, LMHC

-Mental Health Counselor Associate
+Mental Health Counselor

 Relationship & Intimacy Specialist

 Whitney is passionate about helping her clients heal and grow under the most difficult and painful life circumstances.
-She believes that no matter what brings you to therapy, having an empathic, compassionate and non-judgemental therapist can make all the difference in your journey to wellness.
+She believes that no matter what brings you to therapy, having an empathic, compassionate and non-judgmental therapist can make all the difference in your journey to wellness.
 She believes in helping each of her clients by using a holistic lens that sees them for all of who they are- not just their diagnosis or presenting concern.
 Whitney makes it a priority to understand and honor each person’s unique experiences, perspectives, identities, and world view.
 She makes sure her clients feel heard, seen, and understood by using a warm and collaborative client-centered therapeutic approach.

 About Whitney